annotation/text-fabric/docs/Use7.md

 Note that we no longer use `cunei` as name of the corpus, but the more precise `uruk`.

-You see that the app name (`bhsa`, `uruk`) is only used once, as first argument for the `use()` function.
+You see that app names (`bhsa`, `uruk`) are used once in the incantation, as first argument for the `use()` function.

-Think of the `use database` statements in MySQL and MongoDb.
+Think of the `use {database}` statements in MySQL and MongoDb.

+Without further arguments, this will set up an TF API with most features loaded.

 The remaining arguments of `use()` are the same as you passed before to `Bhsa()` and `Cunei()`.
-But there are a few more: `mod` and `check`.
+But there are a few more optional ones: `mod` and `check`.

 They have the same effect as `--mod=` and `-c` when calling the browser:

 * `mod` is a comma-separated list of modules in the form `{org}/{repo}/{path}`;
-* `check=False` is an optional boolean argument.
+* `check=False` is a boolean argument.

-Without further arguments, this will set up an TF API with most features loaded.

 If you want to add other search locations for tf features manually, you can pass optional `locations` and `modules` parameters, which will be passed to the underlying [Fabric()](Api/General.md#loading) call.

-If you want even more control, you can first set up your own TF API in the classical way, by first calling
+If you want even more control, you can first set up your own TF API in the classical way, by calling

 ```python
 TF = Fabric(locations=..., modules=...)
 api = TF.load(features)
 ```

-and then
+and then wrapping the app API around it:

 ```python
 A = use('bhsa', api=api)